ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 # Security Features and Application Dependencies

 There exists a common set of features shared across the transport protocols surveyed in this document.
-Mandatory features constitute a baseline of functionality that an application may assume for any TAPS implementation.
+Mandatory features constitute a baseline of functionality that an application may assume for any Transport Services implementation.
 They were selected on the basis that they are either (a) required for any secure transport protocol or (b) nearly ubiquitous amongst common secure transport protocols.

 Optional features by contrast may vary from implementation to implementation, and so